Peter-R-Huber/NPP-TabIndentSpaceAlign/README.md

 When the TabIndentSpaceAlign plugin is enabled, Notepad++ changes its behavior concerning auto-indent and TAB handling in the following manner:

-* When pressing ENTER, the new line gets the same whitespace as the previous line.
+* When pressing ENTER, the new line gets the same initial whitespace as the previous line.
 That means, whatever combination of TAB and SPACE is at the beginning of the previous line, up to the first character that in not TAB or SPACE, is duplicated in the new line.

-  Without the plugin, when auto-indent is enabled, the new line also gets indented as the previous line, but the whitespace characters are either all converted to SPACE or TAB (plus maybe some SPACEs if the indentation goes in between tab positions).
+  Without the plugin, when auto-indent is enabled, the new line also gets indented as the previous line, but the whitespace characters are either all converted to SPACE or to TAB (plus maybe some SPACES if the indentation goes in between tab positions).

 * When pressing TAB before any non-TAB character in a line, then a TAB character is inserted.
-After the first non-TAB character in a line, a number of SPACES are inserted to fill up to the next tab position.
+After the first non-TAB character in a line, a number of SPACES is inserted to fill up to the next tab position.

 Improvements